Organic Organization: What It Is and How to Build One

 1. Autonomy Without Alignment

-Spotify gave squads extensive autonomy but didn't establish common collaboration processes.
+Spotify gave squads extensive autonomy but did not establish common collaboration processes.
 Teams reinvented wheels constantly.
 Knowledge sharing was inconsistent.
 When product manager Jeremiah Lee joined Spotify, he found that engaging with different teams required learning each team's unique way of working.
+Autonomy without a shared product vision creates fragmentation, not innovation.

 2. Missing Management Structure

 The chapter lead concept created accountability gaps.
-Chapter leads managed people across multiple squads but weren't embedded in any squad's daily work.
+Chapter leads managed people across multiple squads but were not embedded in any squad's daily work.
 Product managers had to negotiate with multiple engineering managers, creating inefficiency when consensus was needed.

 The model assumed team members had the emotional intelligence, collaboration skills, and agile knowledge to self-organize effectively.
-Many didn't.
-And Spotify didn't have enough coaches to fill the gap.
+Many did not.
+And Spotify did not have enough coaches to fill the gap.
 As Joakim Sundén later reflected: "If I were to do one thing differently, I would say we should not be focusing so much on autonomy."

 4. Confusing Nomenclature